teamtnt/tntsearch/README.md

 Unlike many other engines, the index can be easily updated without doing a reindex or using deltas.

-You can learn more about it on [github](https://github.com/teamtnt/tntsearch)

-We also created a blazingly fast [demo page](http://tntsearch.tntstudio.us/) that shows the capabilities of the engine.

 **View** [online demo](http://tntsearch.tntstudio.us/) &nbsp;|&nbsp; **Follow us** on [Twitter](https://twitter.com/tntstudiohr),
 or [Facebook](https://www.facebook.com/tntstudiohr) &nbsp;|&nbsp;